pjsherpa/Password-Generator/README.md

 -By clicking Generate it will prompt options of upper,lowercase alphabet or both,symbol and numbers.

-3. Where will we add the password criteria and length for it to work?
+3. Where will I add the password criteria and length for it to work?

 -The password criteria and length of the password will be asked in a prompt and from there will be added in a function which will need to be invoked.
 In this case it is already created.